- The LGBTQ+ community consists of lesbian, gay, bisexual, transgender, and queer (or questioning) individuals.

 - Fortunately, counseling can help; with issues like deciding how and when to come out, dealing with discrimination, and managing mental illness.

-- On the subject of mental illness in the LGBTQ+ community, these individuals are more than twice as likely to develop a mental illness at some point in their lives.
+- Looking at the prevalence of mental illness in the LGBTQ+ community, these individuals are three times more likely to experience a mental health condition.

-- Counselors can help their LGBTQ+ clients by first getting to know them, including the challenges they face and their life goals.
+- Counselors can help their LGBTQ+ clients work through their unique problems by first getting to know them, including their presenting issues.

-- After the counselors get to know their client better, they can then design treatment to best help them.
+- After the counselors get to know their client better, they can then design treatment to best help them live an overall better life.

-There are challenges unique to LGBTQ+ individuals.
-Take, for example, deciding how and when to come out to friends and family.
-Or dealing with the discrimination and non-acceptance they may face on a daily basis.
-Other issues that are common in the LGBTQ+ community center around:
+There are unique challenges in the LGBTQ+ community, like deciding how and when to come out to friends and family.
+Or, dealing with the discrimination and disapproval they face from others.
+Additional issues that are common in the LGBTQ+ community center around:

 - Transcending gender roles